 Here’s a look at what’s happening with your baby — and your body — this month.

-The morning sickness should have faded by now, but it will be replaced by a few other less-than-pleasant symptoms, like heartburn, constipation, and breast tenderness.
-Your breasts have not only grown; they’ve changed as well.
+Your morning sickness should have faded by now, but it will be replaced by a few other less-than-pleasant symptoms, like heartburn, constipation, and breast tenderness.
+Your breasts have not only grown; they’ve also changed.
 They may feel lumpier than usual.
-Don’t be alarmed – usually the lumps and bumps are your mammary ducts growing in preparation for milk production.
+Don’t be alarmed.
+Usually, the lumps and bumps are your mammary ducts growing in preparation for milk production.
 Your breasts are already starting to produce the thick, nutrient-rich pre-milk called colostrum that will nourish your baby in the first few days of life.

-By week 14, your baby will be about 4 inches long, and will weigh just under 2 ounces—about the size of a peach.
-Up to now, he’s been all head – or at least mostly head.
+By week 14, your baby will be about 4 inches long and weigh just under 2 ounces — about the size of a peach.
+Up to now, he’s been all head, or at least mostly head.
 His noggin made up most of his body, but now he’s starting to look more proportional as his body catches up.
 The muscles of his face have developed enough that he can form expressions like a frown or squint, although he can’t control them.

 Baby’s skin is transparent, revealing a delicate web of blood vessels below.
 Covering the skin is a fine layer of hair, called lanugo.
 It will thicken over the next couple of months, and then shed before birth.

-His fingers now come complete with a set of unique fingerprints.
-And now that his arms and legs can move freely, you might notice on ultrasound that his thumb has popped into his mouth!
+His fingers become complete with a set of unique fingerprints.
+Now that his arms and legs can move freely, you might notice on ultrasound that his thumb has popped into his mouth.

 As your belly expands, you might start to notice reddish or pinkish streaks running down it.
 These are stretch marks, and they can appear on your breasts, too.
 Stretch marks are no cause for alarm.
 They should fade once your baby is born.
 In the meantime, you can reduce their appearance by rubbing on a cream made from vitamin E and alpha hydroxy acids.
 Check with your doctor first, to make sure the product you choose is safe for your baby.

-Baby’s facial features are beginning to look more recognizable, giving you a hint of the person you’ll see on delivery day.
-Under the surface, her bones are hardening into the skeleton that will support her body as she runs and jumps.
+Baby’s facial features are beginning to look more recognizable, giving you a glimpse of the person you’ll see on delivery day.
+Under the surface, her bones are hardening into the skeleton that will support her body as she later runs and jumps.

 Janet O’Dell, RN